The Realm of Hidden Symbols

 Origin & Credibility

-Chess 4 Math began as Ramón Lorente’s published curriculum and is now being adapted into an interactive learning journey for children.
+Chess 4 Math began as Ramón Lorente's published classroom curriculum — created by a FIDE Chess Master and educator — and is now being adapted into an interactive math adventure for children.

 Explore the origin storyWhat educators said